cpp-modulos

 What are modules in C++ and how to use them

-The modules offer a simpler, more efficient, and safer alternative to the traditional system of including files via the preprocessor.
+Modules offer a simpler, more efficient, and safer alternative compared to the traditional file inclusion system using the preprocessor.

-Traditionally, C++ code has been organized in header files .h and implementation files .cpp.
-But this has frankly always been a hassle inherited from C 🤷.
+Traditionally, code in C++ has been organized into header files .h and implementation files .cpp.
+But frankly, this has always been a hassle inherited from C 🤷.

 The introduction of modules in C++11 and their formalization in C++20 aims to completely change the way C++ projects are structured and managed.

-The concept of a module exists in many languages and has become a standard in programming.
+The concept of modules exists in many languages and has become a programming standard.
 It represents a huge improvement for C++.

-In simple terms, a module in C++ is a unit of code that consists of a declaration and definition of functions, classes, all in the same file.
+In simple terms, a module in C++ is a unit of code composed of declarations and definitions of functions, classes, all in the same file.

 Key Features

-• Encapsulation: Modules allow you to define what is accessible from the outside (what is exported) and what is private to the module (what is kept internal).
+• Encapsulation: Modules allow defining what is accessible from outside (what is exported) and what is private to the module (what is kept internal).

 • Compilation Optimization: Modules allow compiling once and reusing that result, reducing compilation times.